Justo-Tapiador/jhs/examples/README.md

 ```sh
 node simple-server
 ```
-also, you can test it, putting into listening these two example servers:
+also, you can test them, putting into listening these two example servers:
 ```sh
 node 2-level-server
 ```